msimms/rust_fit_file/README.md

 # fit_file
 FIT file parser written in Rust.
 FIT (Flexible and Interoperable Data Transfer) is a binary file format that is commonly used to exchange fitness data, such as that from a sports watch or bike computer.

 This implementation uses a callback, as shown in the example below.
-The callback is an effient method for dealing with large files as it allows us to avoid returning a large array containing each of the records that was processed.
+The callback is an efficient method for dealing with large files as it allows us to avoid returning a large array containing each of the records that was processed.

 ## Example
 ```rust